char0n/ffmpeg-php/README.md

 ## Installation

-Grab the source code located in `src/` directory or to install via composer (http://getcomposer.org/) place the following in your `composer.json` file:
+Grab the source code located in `src/` directory or install via composer (http://getcomposer.org/) place the following in your `composer.json` file:
 ```json
  {
     "require": {